Orange-OpenSource/ods-ios/docs/guidelines/typography.md

 ## Implementation

-ODS library define its own font style based on the Apple font style system.
+ODS library define its own font style.
+The font associated to the style is defined in the theme set in the environment.

 ### Apply font style on text